Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 • Answering questions about the history of Starbucks coffee.

-The company pays baristas to take the training, but they shouldn’t expect an increase in salary once they become coffee masters.
+The company pays baristas to undergo training, but they shouldn’t expect a salary increase once they become coffee masters.

 Unfortunately, Starbucks Coffee Masters earn the same pay as ordinary baristas.

-If you ever see a coffee master at your local Starbucks, remember they’re passionate about their job and have a lot of theoretical knowledge about this profession.
+If you ever see a coffee master at your local Starbucks, remember that they’re passionate about their job and possess a wealth of theoretical knowledge about the profession.

 Red